exasol/python-toolbox/doc/changes/unreleased.md

     **Usage:**

-    To prepare a release, simply execute the following command in your terminal:
+    To prepare a release, simply execute a command in your terminal like in the example below:

     ```shell
     nox -s prepare-release -- 1.10.1